As a former trainer for canines and their owners, Kinsy has spent countless hours studying animal behavior and human psychology.

 Scratching on Furniture

 Without getting too invested in the reasons why cats scratch, just know that it is an instinctive behavior, and trying to shut it down completely will be a never-ending battle on your end.
-Rather than try and stop it, we want to instead direct where it occurs.
+Rather than trying to stop it, we want to instead direct where it occurs.
 Pay attention to the types of materials your cat is drawn to and try to mimic that in a scratching post.
 Also, pay attention to whether your cat tends to scratch horizontal surfaces like your couch cushions, or vertical surfaces like your walls or the back of your couch.
 You'll want to choose a cat scratch that meets your cat's specific preferences.
 My cats like scratching both vertically and horizontally, so I keep this cat scratcher mat under my bed where they like to hide, as well as a scratching post near the couch.
 These locations are intentional, as cats tend to scratch in areas where your scent is the strongest.

 Once you have found a good post, it is important that you place it near the furniture your cat has been scratching on.
 This is where operant conditioning comes into play.
 When your cat uses the post to scratch rather than your furniture, you can reward them with something they love.
 When your cat chooses your furniture, you'll need to implement a punishment.
 Remember, whatever punishment you choose, your cat shouldn't know it came from you.